MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 # [Groups](#tab/groups)

 Groups are migrated as part of Management Packs.
-For more information, see
+For more information, see step 5 in kManagement Packs and Overrides.

 # [1P Integrations](#tab/integrations)